-The group left Bihac on March 12, 2019, around 12 pm, walking towards the 12 km far city of Izačić.
+The group of three Algerian men (aged between 23-31) left Bihac on March 12, 2019, around 12 pm, walking towards the 12 km far city of Izačić.
 Once they arrived there, they slept in the woods for a couple of hours.
 Around 3 am, they continued walking to the 20 km far village of Jazera where they arrived around 11 am.
 When they stopped at a bus station, two police officers came towards them.
 The respondent described them:

 “Black uniform, with hat and military boots.”

 They told them to enter a white IVECO van.
 The group of three had to stay in the van’s backspace in the darkness.
 The air conditioner was running and it was very cold.
-The driver was changing the speed constantly to make them fall.
+According to the respondent, the driver was changing the speed constantly to make them fall.
 After a 30-minutes drive, they arrived at the Slunj police station.
 The officers then asked for their documents:

 “Give me papers!”